-- Find and pick up the tooth by the enamel (white top portion of the tooth to prevent damage to the root.) - Handle the tooth as little as possible and do not touch the root.

-If the tooth is dirty, gently rinse it with running water, milk or special saline solution for ten seconds.

-- If possible, gently replace the rinsed tooth in the socket using the shape and size of the teeth on either side as a guide and hold it in place with your fingers. - Ask your child to gently bite down on it with a soft cloth or handkerchief acting as a cushion between the teeth.
+- Find and pick up the tooth by the enamel (white top portion of the tooth to prevent damage to the root.) - Handle the tooth as little as possible and do not touch the root. - If the tooth is dirty, gently rinse it with running water, milk or special saline solution for ten seconds. - If you cannot replace the tooth in the socket, keep moist in a container of mi - If possible, gently replace the rinsed tooth in the socket using the shape and size of the teeth on either side as a guide and hold it in place with your fingers. - Ask your child to gently bite down on it with a soft cloth or handkerchief acting as a cushion between the teeth.

-- If you cannot replace the tooth in the socket, keep it moist in a container of milk, or in a special saline solution found in most first aid boxes. - Do not wrap it in tissue or cloth as this will damage the living membrane surrounding the root - Transport the tooth to your dentist in a glass of milk, or special saline solution or, in the case of an older child, in the child's mouth (next to the cheek). - For 'baby teeth, do not try to replace the tooth in the socket.
+- tooth in the socket, keep it moist in a container of milk, or in a special saline solution found in most first aid boxes. - Do not wrap it in tissue or cloth as this will damage the living membrane surrounding the root - Transport the tooth to your dentist in a glass of milk, or special saline solution or, in the case of an older child, in the child's mouth (next to the cheek). - For 'baby teeth, do not try to replace the tooth in the socket.
 This could damage the formation of the permanent tooth bud.
 Seek advice from your dentist as soon as possible.